Cursor Auto Routes a Hard Task to a Weak Model

 1. Prompt too short for the actual scope

-How to spot it: Your prompt is one line, the task spans many files, the result is shallow.
-Long, explicit prompts trigger heavier models reliably.
+How to spot it: your prompt is one line, the task spans many files, the result is shallow.
+Long, explicit prompts trigger heavier models far more reliably.

 2. No files attached to the chat context

-When the @-context is empty, Auto assumes a generic question.
-It routes to a small model.
-Even if your prompt is long, no context = “probably a Q&A turn”.
+When the @-context is empty, Auto assumes a generic question and routes to a small model.
+Even a long prompt with no context reads as “probably a Q&A turn.”

-Auto’s heuristics are tuned for common patterns: small inline edits, single-file Q&A, simple completions.
-Tasks like “write a migration”, “design an interface”, “plan an architecture” don’t fit those shapes and get under-routed.
+Auto’s routing is tuned for common shapes: small inline edits, single-file Q&A, simple completions.
+“Write a migration,” “design an interface,” “plan an architecture” do not fit those shapes and get under-routed.
+Cursor staff and community testers describe Auto as a blend of “various cheap models” that works fine “unless you’re doing anything novel.”

-How to spot it: The task is design-heavy or cross-file but phrased like a casual question.
-The output is plausible-sounding but lacks depth.
+How to spot it: the task is design-heavy or cross-file but phrased like a casual question.
+The output is plausible but thin.

-Auto can use chat history as a signal.
-If the last 5 turns were trivial (“add a log line”, “rename this var”), the next request inherits that “this is a small-task session” prior — even if your new prompt is huge.
+Auto can use the running conversation as a signal.
+If the last several turns were trivial (“add a log line,” “rename this var”), the next request inherits that “small-task session” prior even when the new prompt is huge.

-How to spot it: Starting a fresh chat with the exact same prompt produces a better answer than re-using a long-running session.
+How to spot it: starting a fresh chat with the exact same prompt produces a noticeably better answer than reusing the long-running session.

 If indexing is still running or stale, @codebase context is thin.
 Auto sees a small effective context and routes down.
 See Cursor indexing never completes.

-How to spot it: Status bar shows indexing in progress, or @codebase returns very few hits for a known-good query.
+How to spot it: the status bar shows indexing in progress, or @codebase returns very few hits for a known-good query.

 Before you start

-• Note which model Auto actually picked — hover the response or check the model badge under the assistant turn.
+• Note which model Auto actually picked: hover the response or read the model badge under the assistant turn (not the picker).

-• Confirm indexing is complete and the workspace is the one you think it is.
+• Confirm indexing is complete and the open workspace is the one you think it is.

-• Save the prompt text — you will rerun it with explicit model selection.
+• Save the prompt text.
+You will rerun it with an explicit model selection.

 Step-by-step fix